 - Low physical effort – the design can be used efficiently and comfortably with minimum fatigue

-There is overlap between Universal Design and accessible design, which references the Americans with Disabilities Act (ADA) legislation.
-ADA includes the 2010 ADA Standards for Accessible Design which outlines the minimum requirement to stop discrimination towards people with disabilities.
+There is an overlap between universal and accessible design, referencing the Americans with Disabilities Act (ADA) legislation.
+ADA is a standard that includes the 2010 ADA Standards for Accessible Design, which outlines the minimum requirement to prevent discrimination toward people with disabilities.

-No matter which exam you are taking, be sure to study the NCIDQ Building Codes.
-For IDFX, you'll need to understand the basics of accessibility codes, For IDPX, you'll need to be able to apply these codes in practice.
+Study the 2009 ICC A117.1 Accessible and Usable Buildings and Facilities.
+For IDFX, you'll need to understand the basics of accessibility codes.
+For PRAC, you'll need to be able to apply these codes in practice.